Razeeman/Android-SimpleShoppingList/README.md

 # Simple Shopping List

-Very simple app that saves shopping items.
+Simple app that saves shopping items.
 Add new items or choose from recently used.
 Assign different colors.
 Items can be sorted by name.
 There is also a night mode.

-## Index
+## Technology stack
 - Kotlin
 - Androidx
 - MVP